Accessibility and Display Options

 The partnership was set up to meet the requirements of the Conservation of Habitats and Species Regulations – which set out how local planning authorities handle planning applications that have potential to impact on wildlife sites.
 By law, consent cannot be granted for a development which would, on its own or in combination with other developments, be likely to have a significant effect on designated habitat sites, unless full mitigation is provided.
 Housebuilders can provide mitigation themselves but, in many cases, developers choose to meet this requirement by making a contribution which is paid to the Bird Aware Solent Partnership.

-We have used the Solent Recreation Mitigation Strategy since March 2018 for all new residential development within 5.6km of the SPAs.
-Developer contributions External Hyperlink from this support Bird Aware Solent.
-These are updated annually on 1 April in line with the Retail Price Index (RPI).
+The Council has used the Bird Aware Solent Strategy since March 2018 for all new residential development within 5.6km of the SPAs.

 Solent Waders & Brent Goose